glitznerf/glitznerf.github.io/exploration.md

 With my excitement for the island life, I have not bagged many Munros yet.
 Although I try to climb any hills that promise good views, my Munro scratch-off poster makes me look lazy, so here some next wishes and bagged Munros!

 ### _Wishlist_
-- Ben Lomond - close to Glasgow and I was told it is a beatiful hike,
+- Ben Lomond - all the way up next time!
 - Beinn na Lap - remote peak but accessible with the West Highland Line train between Glasgow and Fort William.

+### Ben Lomond
+Todo...

 ### Beinn Narnain (x2)
 Beinn Narnain lies right before Beinn Ime, so the ascent is the same when coming from the Loch Long direction.
 The peak is nice and the views were better than the previous time, but even with gloves, the top was freezing with a layer of snow and ice-cold winds.
 (March '21) Made a second ascent two years later but decided to enjoy the views from just above the tree line rather than going all the way up.
 (June '23)